Pre-dental Scholars Program

 University Probation: Behaviors and/or activities that lead to University Probation may result in removal from the program and impact admission to Marquette's School of Dentistry.
 Such activities include academic dishonesty or any activity deemed inappropriate, unethical or illegal.

 Academic Dishonesty: Any activity deemed inappropriate, unethical or illegal, regardless of whether that behavior leads to University Probation, may result in removal from the program and impact admission to Marquette's School of Dentistry.

-Course Work: All science courses must be taken at Marquette University during the regular academic year (fall and spring terms).
-Courses in other disciplines are not subject to the above restriction, but must be approved from your college adviser.
+Course work: All science courses must be taken at Marquette University during the regular academic year (fall and spring terms; J-session not included).
+Courses in other disciplines are not subject to the above restriction but must be approved from your college adviser.

 Selection to and participation in the program assumes a seven-year commitment to Marquette, including both undergraduate and dental studies.
 Participants in “good standing” that apply to other programs risk losing their encumbered space in Marquette’s entering Dental class.
 Withdrawal from this program whether voluntary or otherwise, does not necessarily compromise your ability to apply to Marquette’s School of Dentistry through normal application procedures, providing that you are competitive with other applicants.
 Dismissal from the program as a result of academic or behavior issues does compromise your candidacy should you apply to Marquette’s School of Dentistry.

 The undergraduate colleges base their calculations for academic honors on all credits earned toward the bachelor’s degree, including all Dental School credits completed through the term in which the student satisfies all undergraduate degree requirements, including the minimum 120 or 128 credits needed for the degree.